imagej/imagej.github.io/_pages/plugins/trackmate/manual-track-editing.md

 ### Creating several links at once

-Using {% include key keys='Shift|click' %}, we can put several cells in the selection, and create the links between each pair.
-We don't have the need for it, but this is a good way to create a single track from several solitary spots: Just select them all (dragging a selection box or {% include key keys='Shift|click' %}) and select the **Link N spots** menu item.
+Using {% include key keys='Shift|left click' %}, we can put several cells in the selection, and create the links between each pair.
+We don't have the need for it, but this is a good way to create a single track from several solitary spots: Just select them all (dragging a selection box or {% include key keys='Shift|left click' %}) and select the **Link N spots** menu item.

 ## Editing tracks: deleting links